FireGoblin/golangTypeGraph/README.md

 )

-treat variadric functions like a slice of the type
+ignore variadic functions like a slice of the type